Colombier, Saint Barthélemy: Beach

-Colombier has a lovely white sand beach lined with vegetation, which is the last beach on the island not served by a public road.
+Colombier has a white sand beach lined with vegetation, which is the last beach on the island not served by a public road.
 It is a secluded beach - an entire bay area only accessible by boat or foot.
 The only building which can be seen from the beach is the home of billionaire David Rockefeller, the origin of the development of a high-end tourism in Saint-Bartholomew.
 There are no restaurants or hotels around this beach.
 L'Anse de Colombier is now part of the natural marine reserve of Saint Barthemlemy.

 Colombier is great for snorkelling.
 At times hundreds of enormous orange starfish can be seen in the bay.
 If you are more experienced, the rocky outskirts of the beach house a large variety of sea life.

 As most of the more popular beaches on the island, the tourist season can affect the ambiance and cause increased foot traffic on this beach.
 Some days, especially Sundays, the anchorage is full of boats and small yachts, making this one of the more crowded beaches.
 During other seasons, when there are less travellers, you can sometimes get the beach almost to yourself.